serverless/components/README.md

 ```
 proto deploy
 ```
-This will provision all components, and their sub-components, and their sub components...etc.
+This will provision all components in parallel whenever possible using a dependency graph.

 ## 3. Update